Crsarmv7l/My-TTGO-Watch/README.md

 Further modifications are to optimize the layout with the information provided by Amazfish.
 See here for further ref (https://github.com/piggz/harbour-amazfish/blob/master/daemon/src/devices/banglejsdevice.cpp)

 Weather App.
 While the Weather App provded by Sharandac's firmware is nice, it relies on wifi to update.
 I have completed a weather widget that utilizes Amazfish's built in weather service messages.
 Visually it looks the same as the Weather app widget (maybe not as customizable).
 It should also work well (even better) with Gadgetbridge.
-I will open a pull request once I have it close to wrapped up so all can benefit.
-May still need a few tweaks.
+Still needs some work.

 Features are limited due to a limited feature set supported in Amazfish.